dominicbraam/my-data/README.md

 1. Copy .env.template to .env

-#### Database
+### Database
 1. Create a postgres database for the API to use.
 2. Assign the database url for the database created in the step above to the DATABASE_URL variable in .env
-3. Install Diesel CLI (ORM to interact with the database) using the following command:
+3. Install Diesel CLI (ORM to interact with the database):

 ```
 cargo install diesel_cli --no-default-features --features postgres
 ```

-4. Apply the migrations available in the `migrations` directory.
+4. Apply the migrations available in the 'migrations' directory:

 ```
 diesel migration run